 Although longevity impacts all defined benefit pension plans, its largest impact is on those plans that continually increase benefits after retirement.
 This includes many of the state and municipal plans.
-Other programs that may be negatively impacted by longevity extention are health insurance, long term care insurance, continuing care retirement communities (CCRC) and other programs.
-The purpose of longevity swaps is to provide certainty in the future benefits payable by the provider of these various schemes.
+Other programs that may be negatively impacted by longevity extension are health insurance, long term care insurance, continuing care retirement communities (CCRC) and other programs.
+The purpose of longevity swaps, insurance, and buyouts is to provide certainty in the future benefits payable by the provider of these various schemes.

 Because these investments are uncorrelated to economic based investments, longevity and mortality based investments provide additional diversity for investors, such as hedge funds, foundations, etc.

 Since US defined benefit pension plans have the same exposure to longevity as in the UK, US plans need to mitigate their longevity exposure.
 Although many of the pension plans already incorporate some mortality improvement in their liability calculations, for most plans the actual mortality improvement has continually been greater than expected which has resulted in greater pension liabilities than anticipated each year.
 Because of the inadequate funding of these plans over many years and decades, some providers are limiting future benefits for employees that have not yet retired in order to contain their future liabilities.
-However even these plans still understate their future liabilities.
+However, even these plans still understate their future liabilities.
+In the last couple of years, mortality has actually increased.

 Public plans have some of the most significant longevity issues.

-Call Steven A. Eisenberg at (404) 307-9861 today to tell him about expert advice required for litigation support
+Call Steven A. Eisenberg at (404) 307-9861 today to tell him about expert advice required for longevity and mortality mitigation.